-How Many Touch Points Is Too Much?
+How Many Touch Points Before a Sale is Too Much?

 Hint, way more than most sales people are willing to commit to.

 This is not only a subject that comes up a lot, but there is a range of opinion usually driven by emotion and personal preference than data or what seems to work.
 What’s worse, is often it really was their own personal preference, that is not what was merited by the sale, but how they personally felt about they liked to be sold to.
 Problem with that is that most weak sales people are uncomfortable with their role, and feel uncomfortable being sold to.
 As a result, they would regularly undermine their success and that of their company.
 Wonder if there is a coloration between the fact that most sales people come up short on touch points and the fact that only about 60% make quota?

 Number Of Touch Points

 First opportunity is to increase the number of times you actually attempt to engage with a potential prospect.
 To be clear, we are not talking about the self-declared buyer, who has traveled the infamous 57% on their own, they are buyers, not prospects.
 Prospects are those people who tightly fit your “right buyer profile”, but have taken no steps along the 57% brick road, left to their own devices, they would not be thinking about buying, so it is the job of a sales person to engage and bring them into the market.